So you’ve been studying French for quite a while now, and you’re rather proud of what you’ve accomplished so far – as you should be!

 But among your French-speaking friends, swear words will help you gain extra street cred and even elicit a few laughs (plus make you seem like a badass- ha!).

 Like in any language, expressions add color to an otherwise bland speech (read: booo-ring!).
 French expressions can be funny, witty, and absurd all at the same time, as you can see in this article about French idioms.

 If you follow Talk in French on social media or subscribe to the weekly newsletter, you will get a regular list of useful French expressions.
 There’s even a free audio to go with it, in the case of the newsletter.

-But if you’re still craving for more French expressions, you can learn 1 everyday with this Talk in French e-book called 365 Days of French Expressions.
-It also has audio!
+But if you’re still craving for more French expressions, you can learn 1 everyday with the French Vocabulary Mastery Course.

 What if I told you that you will sound more “French” if you try to curb your enthusiastic tendencies a little?

 Does this blow your mind?
 Let me explain further.
 You see, non-French speakers have a tendency to describe things with so much excited energy, using words such as “whoa!”, “wicked!”, “cool!”, “awesome!” or “amaziinngg!” or even the mind-bogglingly long word “supercalifragilisticexpialidocious!” if you’re really into the moment.
 Guess what?
 French people don’t do this too much.

 So to sound like a native speaker, tone down the excitement to a lesser level.
 The French “ennui” is not just a mere stereotype.
 It’s real folks and you can read all about it and other weird French habits here.
 French people really do tend to sound negative.
 So it doesn’t hurt to learn some expressions about complaining, either, if you really want to work your way into sounding like a native.